pooja649/Online-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 15-Mar-2022**
-## Creating Fees in Erpnext on server
+## Creating Fees in ErpGuru on server
 - Creating Different Fees Categories available in school like Tution Fee, Hostle Fee etc.
 - Searching how to add bus fees based on their route.
 - Creating student, Enroll them in a program, Creating courses etc.